sciZer0/7/v/README.md

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.

-It suddenly becames possible thanks to combining the following things,
+This all suddenly becames possible thanks to combining the following things,

 * (1) the new approach to consensus (PoSF)
 * (2) the distribution of the whole **maximum supply** of the native token at the very beginning